 Establishing Strong Teacher-Student Relationships

 In today’s world, good relationships and interactions between student achievement and teacher practices are considered vital elements that guarantee high academic performance.
 However, it is worth stating that these reports shun the stereotypical assumptions about the relationship being based on the learner’s view of their teacher or the teacher’s personality.
-Nowadays, the connections are founded on teachers’ ability to create positive classroom dynamics, their awareness of learners’ needs, and the learner’s levels of cooperation and collaboration (Nishioka, 2019).
+Nowadays, the connections are founded on teachers’ abilities to create positive classroom dynamics, their awareness of learners’ needs, and the learner’s levels of cooperation and collaboration (Nishioka, 2019).
 In effect, these relationships have resulted in increased student engagement and an improved sense of connection and belonging.
 They have also contributed to creating an inclusive and welcoming school climate that improves learning outcomes while nurturing a platform that guarantees academic success (Nishioka, 2019).
 Although this paper will discuss how engaging instruction and a positive learning environment promote academic success, it will also discuss three activities I will use to build a rapport with my students throughout the school year by nurturing emotional and social learning.

-Marzano (2003) stated “One might make the case that teacher student relationships are the keystone for the other factors.
-If a teacher has a good relationship with students, then students more readily accept rules and procedures and the disciplinary actions that follow for their violations.”
-(Marzano et al., 2003).
-Dynamic and caring, supportive classroom environments are especially essential when teachers are striving to achieve a long-term relationship impact.
+Marzano and colleagues (2003) stated “One might make the case that teacher student relationships are the keystone for the other factors.
+If a teacher has a good relationship with students, then students more readily accept rules and procedures and the disciplinary actions that follow for their violations” (p. #).
+Dynamic, caring, and supportive classroom environments are especially essential when teachers are striving to achieve a long-term relationship impact.
 Today, the education system has pressured teachers to tackle many job-related duties and cover syllabus (Nishioka, 2019).
-But, I have realized that capitalizing my time early and often to learn about my learners while making small and significant classroom changes creates a learning atmosphere where my students will feel motivated to be successful.
-I will learn my students’ names correctly and quickly to know them and establish a better rapport with them.
+But, I have realized that capitalizing on my time early and often to learn about my learners while making small and significant classroom changes creates a learning atmosphere where my students will feel motivated to be successful.
+I will learn my students’ names correctly and quickly get to know them and establish a better rapport with them.
 Notably, on the first school reporting day, I will have my learners create name tents and enunciate their names properly for me.
 Doing so will prevent me from pronouncing their names incorrectly (Woodard, 2019).

 Circle time Mondays will be the first activity I will engage my students in.
 Notably, this activity will occur every Monday morning, where my students will stand in a circle and pass a balloon around.
 The student with the balloon will then share what they did over the weekend, discuss their feelings at the moment and why, and share a compliment of another student in the circle.
 I will also engage in the activity and share my experiences as a teacher.
-Although every minute is meant for sharing academic content, I have realized that spending ten minutes once a week to learn and complement one another will be invaluable to my learners and help establish a culture of appreciation in my classroom (Woodard, 2019).
+Although every minute is meant for sharing academic content, I have realized that spending ten minutes once a week to learn and compliment one another will be invaluable to my learners and help establish a culture of appreciation in my classroom (Woodard, 2019).